Asian Car Brands

 In 1997, Chery automobile company was founded in the small provincial town of Wuhu.
 In just a few years, the small company grew to the scale of a major automaker, which entered the markets of many countries.
 Moreover, the production of cars at Chery plants began not immediately but in 1999.
 Until 2001, the company was restricted due to the lack of a license and could only supply cabs for local officials.

-The company owes its success to its collaboration with automotive designers Cavax, Pininfarina, and Bertone, as well as with Mitsubishi Automotive Engineering and Lotus Engineering.
-And joint projects with the world-famous Chrysler and Fiat brands have helped it increase sales.
+The company owes its success to its collaborations with automotive designers Cavax, Pininfarina, Bertone, Mitsubishi Automotive Engineering, and Lotus Engineering.
+Joint projects with the world-famous Chrysler and Fiat brands have also helped it increase sales.

 Geely